-The application of TESSY shall be explained using a realistic example: The test object is the C-function is_line_covered_by_rectangle (struct line line, struct rectangle rectangle)
+The sample function to be tested using TESSY is the C-function t_answer is_line_covered_by_rectangle (struct line line, struct rectangle rectangle)

-which checks whether a line is covered by a given rectangle with its sides parallel to the axes of the coordinate system.
+which checks whether or not a line is covered by a given rectangle with its sides parallel to the axes of the coordinate system.
 Input parameters of the test object are two structures.
 The first one of type line describes the line by the positions of its two end points, the second one of type rectangle describes the rectangle using the position of its upper left corner, its width and its height.
-If the line is covered by the rectangle, the test object is_line_covered_by_rectangle by means of an arbitrary rectangle and several sample lines.
+If the line is covered by the rectangle, the test object should return the value yes, otherwise no. Figure 2 illustrates the task of the test object by means of an arbitrary rectangle and several sample lines.
 The figure also defines regions to describe the possible positions of the line end points with respect to the rectangle.